caksoylar/zmk-config/README.md

 - [`hypergolic`](https://github.com/davidphilipbarr/hypergolic) -- you should probably use [the official Cradio shield](https://github.com/zmkfirmware/zmk/tree/main/app/boards/shields/cradio/) instead
 - [`ffkb` v1](https://fingerpunch.xyz/product/faux-fox-keyboard/) with an OLED, building upon [sadekbaroudi's](https://github.com/sadekbaroudi/zmk-ffkb) and [NCKiser's](https://github.com/NCKiser/zmk-ffkb) definitions
 - [`swweeep`](https://github.com/sadekbaroudi/sweep36) using [sadekbaroudi's](https://github.com/sadekbaroudi/zmk-swweeep) definition

-## LED indicators widget

-This repo also contains an indicator widget to be used with an RGB LED, like the user LEDs on a Xiao BLE.
-Check out the [`rgbled_widget` shield](config/boards/shields/rgbled_widget/) which you can try by putting in your own config repo and adding the `rgbled_widget` in your `build.yaml`, like [this](build.yaml#L23).